LayBraid/Gradio_Workshop/README.md

 ## Step 2: Add the dataset

-- In your class app create a variable `train_loader` and a variable `test_loader` that will contain the dataset.
+- In your class app create an attribute `train_loader` and an attribute `test_loader` that will contain the dataset.
-- In your class app you will create a variable `classes` that will contain the classes of your dataset.
+- In your class app you will create an attribute `classes` that will contain the classes of your dataset.
 - Create a method called `add_dataset` that will return a dataloader.

 The `add_dataset` method will receive a `dataset_name`, `dataset_path` and if you want a train set or test set.